KANSAS CITY PUBLIC SCHOOLS

 - Informs teachers and other staff members concerning new materials in the library.

-- Maintains a comprehensive and efficient system for cataloging all library materials and instructs teachers and students on use of the system.
+- Maintains a comprehensive and efficient system for cataloging all library materials and instructs teachers and students on the use of the system.

 - Arranges for interlibrary loan of materials of interest or use to teachers and students.

-- Collaborates, develops and presents a lesson using digital and print materials in support of a larger class project.
+- Collaborates, develops, and presents a lesson using digital and print materials in support of a larger class project.

 - Train staff on digital and print resources (MoreNet, Public Library, Building-specific resources, etc.) available to students for independent research.